ubccr/xdmod/README.md

   1. Change directory to the root of the Open XDMoD repository.
   1. Install Composer dependencies for Open XDMoD.
     - `composer install`
+    - Depending on the versions of various software installed on your system, you may run into errors.
+See the [Building FAQ](#building-faq) below.
   1. Run the package builder script.
     - `open_xdmod/build_scripts/build_package.php --module xdmod`
     - To build Open XDMoD modules, substitute `xdmod` with the name of a